npmcomponent/jkroso-contextmenu/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [jkroso/contextmenu](http://github.com/jkroso/contextmenu).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/jkroso-contextmenu`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # ContextMenu

   ContextMenu interface component.
 It enables you to quickly and fluently construct a contextmenu from javascript.
 All behaviour users expect from a contextmenu is build it.
 When a user selects an item it emits an event on the context node (the one that had the contextmenu triggered within).
 Thats all.
 This is a departure from other implementations which will house a set of handlers internally.
 Emitting dom events is simpler and offers greater opportunity for composition.